ldf98/samsungctl/README.md

 \*\*\*\*\*\*\* ALL USERS PLEASE READ \*\*\*\*\*\*\*

+TV DISCOVERY

+I added a discovery feature.
+You no longer need to set your TV to a static IP address.
+The library now automatically discovers the TV.

+This is how to work the automatic discovery feature.

+On a new config file only pass the path for the config fil with the `--config-file` parameter

+    samsungctl --config-file "/PATH/FILE.NAME"

+If you do not want to usee the discovery feature then you will need to specify the '--host' for each call made.

 UPDATE TO POWER KEYS..
 In order to remove confusion of what TV supports what power keys.
 I have decided to alter the Samsung handling of keys.
 The way Samsung